Aliases for PLA2G10 Gene

 GeneCards Summary for PLA2G10 Gene

 PLA2G10 (Phospholipase A2 Group X) is a Protein Coding gene.
-Diseases associated with PLA2G10 include acute chest syndrome and potter's syndrome.
-Among its related pathways are Linoleic acid metabolism and Acyl chain remodelling of PC.
+Diseases associated with PLA2G10 include Acute Chest Syndrome and Potter's Syndrome.
+Among its related pathways are Acyl chain remodelling of PC and Glycerophospholipid biosynthesis.
 GO annotations related to this gene include calcium ion binding and phospholipase activity.
-An important paralog of this gene is PLA2G2C.
+An important paralog of this gene is PLA2G2D.

 UniProtKB/Swiss-Prot for PLA2G10 Gene

 PA2 catalyzes the calcium-dependent hydrolysis of the 2-acyl groups in 3-sn-phosphoglycerides.
 Has a powerful potency for releasing arachidonic acid from cell membrane phospholipids.
 Prefers phosphatidylethanolamine and phosphatidylcholine liposomes to those of phosphatidylserine.

 Phospholipases are a group of enzymes that hydrolyze phospholipids into fatty acids and other lipophilic molecules.
 There are four major classes; phospholipase A, phospholipase B, phosphoinositide-specific phospholipase C and phospholipase D.